 Platform Deployment Quickstart

 Deploy an agent built on another platform or server using HTTP requests.
-Our AI-assisted platform deployment module makes it easy to deploy from any API-based service.
+Our AI-assisted platform deployment module makes it easy to deploy from any API-based service.1.
+Navigate to the deploy module and select platform from the deployment selector.

 2. Copy the HTTP request from your platform’s documentation or API reference.

-3. Begin deployment with the Deployment Assistant
+For example:3.
+Begin deployment with the Deployment Assistant

 Paste API details